pcolby/dokit/README.md

   --interval <interval>    Set the update interval for DOS, meter and logger
                            modes.
 Suffixes such as 's' and 'ms' (for seconds and milliseconds) may be used.
-If no suffix is present, the units will be inferred from the magnitide of the given interval.
+If no suffix is present, the units will be inferred from the magnitude of the given interval.
 If the option itself is not specified, a sensible default will be chosen according to the selected command.